 If you want to turn your Mac into an all-purpose center of financial management for your home or business, you’re just a download away.
 Take a look at the best financial software for Mac and see what solution offers the features you need.
+If math has never been your strongest subject, you might also benefit from our review of PhotoMath.

 Quicken for Mac gets a lot of attention, but if you aren’t using Windows then Quicken is a poor deal: In the last several years support has dropped off and the lack of compatibility just isn’t worthwhile (Quicken 2015 is currently to turn the trend around, to mixed results).
 QuickBooks, however, remains fully supported and feature-rich financial software for Mac: This is the program of choice for running a small business on an OS X platform.
 If your company uses Mac computers and you want the best financial software around, QuickBooks remains unparalleled with its full invoice, transaction, workflow and reconciliation features.
+Another great option with a free trial and also if you want something simple is EveryDollar, which is a budgeting software that helps you plan out where every single dollar is going.
+However, the software does cost $99 per month after the free trial ends.

 2. iBank 5